Is deeper always better? Replacing linear mappings with deep learning networks in the Discriminative Lexicon Model: Does DDL improve mapping accuracy?

 \section{Does DDL improve mapping accuracy?}

 First, we need to verify that DDL does indeed improve accuracy of the mappings compared to LDL.
 Here, we focus both on performance on seen data as well as unseen data.
 We split the data into an approximate 80/10/10 split for training/validation/test data.
 The data was split in such a way that all letter n-grams in the validation and test data also occurred in the training data.
-We trained models for all four languages for a maximum of 500 epochs, with early stopping when validation accuracy did not increase for 20 epochs (except for the BLP production model, where we waited for 50 epochs since the model did not learn at all otherwise).
-As a baseline, we also trained LDL models on the joint training and validation data (since LDL does not require a validation set).
+We trained models for all four languages for a maximum of 500 epochs, with early stopping when validation accuracy did not increase for 20 epochs for the comprehension and 50 epochs for the production models.
+As a baseline, we also trained LDL models on the joint training and validation data (since LDL does not require a validation set)\footnote{Even though DDL is not directly trained on the validation data, it is nevertheless used in training to select the epoch after which to stop training when performance on the validation data is best.
+Thus, even though the validation data is not directly used to calculate the loss and update the model's weights, it nevertheless influences the trained model.
+Due to this crucial role in the \textit{training} of the DDL models, it is important to train the linear models on both the training and validation data.}.
 We evaluated all models using correlation accuracy: if the predicted vector was more correlated with its target vector than with all vectors in the remaining data, it was counted as correct.
 We also computed accuracy@10 for the best models for each datasets.
 For accuracy@10, a mapping is counted as correct, if the target vector is among the 10 most correlated vectors.
 The results can be found in Figure~\ref{fig:comp_prod_internal}.

-It is clear that DDL outperforms LDL on both seen and unseen data for Dutch and English data where the challenge lies in mapping a diverse set of meanings.
+It is clear that DDL outperforms LDL for comprehension only for the English data where the challenge lies in mapping a diverse set of meanings.
 For Estonian and Mandarin on the other hand, LDL already performs surprisingly well and DDL only improves on LDL for production.
-However, the general increase in training accuracy across all four languages indicates that DDL does indeed afford higher mapping precision.
+However, DDL outperforms LDL for all datasets in production and the general increase in training accuracy across all four languages indicates that DDL does indeed afford higher mapping precision.

 Next, we investigated for which words DDL outperforms LDL.
 We hypothesised that DDL would perform better than LDL for words which are harder to distinguish from other words.
 These are words with n-grams that are shared with many other words, shorter words and words in a dense semantic neighbourhood.
 We used these predictors (plus word frequency as a control) to predict the difference in correlation between predicted and target vectors in LDL and DDL using a Generalised Additive Model (GAM, \citealp{wood2011gam}; more details on how we operationalised these concepts can be found in \citealp{heitmeier2024}).
 Figure~\ref{fig:BLP_diff_comp} shows that DDL indeed outperforms LDL for words with higher cue overlap (i.e. a word's cues occur in many other words), shorter words and words in a denser orthographic neighbourhood \citep[higher Coltheart's N,][]{coltheart1977access}.
 Moreover, it performs better on words with higher frequency.
 While semantic density (measured as the correlation between the target semantic vector and its closest semantic neighbour) seems to have a U-shaped effect, this is due to collinearity with the other predictors \citep{friedman2005graphical}: in a GAM with only semantic density as a predictor, the measure shows the expected effect of an advantage for DDL for words in denser semantic neighbourhood.